 What does it mean to be a CED Manager?

-Emma is an ex-manager in Bozeman, MT, now managing pricing & SPA SME across multiple divisions.
+Emma is a former manager in Bozeman, MT, now managing pricing & SPA SME across multiple divisions.

 Emma discusses how she worked her way up to Management from a temporary secretary.
 Now she makes decisions and #SteerTheCurrent